 Concern may relate to a current situation or to non-recent events and may be about allegations or disclosures of abuse or poor practice by an individual.

-1.3 Safeguarding concerns that relate to the perceived failure South Durham Gymnastics to safeguard others can be reported to British Gymnastics in accordance with the British Gymnastics Complaints and Disciplinary Policy and Procedure.
+1.3 Safeguarding concerns that relate to the perceived failure South Durham Gymnastics to safeguard others can be reported to the CPSU.

 2 SAFEGUARDING RESPONSIBILITIES